The Hangover trilogy has etched itself into pop culture history since the release of the first movie installment in 2009.

 Related: Fetch our list of the best songs about dogs.

-Your head will surely spin “right round” when you watch the 2009 film The Hangover featuring three friends and an annoying tag-along (played by Zach Galifianakis) as they embark on the trip of a lifetime before one of the main characters (Doug) ties the knot.
-Pop star Kesha is featured on Flo Rida’s hard-to-forget ‘Right Round,’ which appears on his 2009 album R.O.O.T.S.
+Three friends and an annoying tag-along (played by Zach Galifianakis) embark on the trip of a lifetime before one of the main characters (Doug) ties the knot.
+What could possibly go wrong!

 Related: Headed somewhere?
 Don’t leave without these songs for road trips.

 Kanye West has several songs featured in The Hangover trilogy.
-His tune ‘Can’t Tell Me Nothing’ appears in the first Hangover film.
+His tune ‘Can’t Tell Me Nothing’ appears in the first of the movies.
 Released in 2007, the single features backup vocals provided by Young Jeezy, a fellow rapper who often co-writes with Kanye West.
 The song was well-received and became closely associated with the movie.
 One of the movie’s actors, Zach Galifianakis, appears in a music video for the single lip-syncing to the song.

 This R&B classic features two powerhouses, each in their own right, rap icon T.I. and pop/R&B superstar Rihanna.
 They come together for a high-octane anthemic hit with ‘Live Your Life.’
 Its infectious beat and heavily compressed production add to the drama of the hit film The Hangover.
 The song continues to be one of T.I.’s highest-charting songs of all time.